-Many people associate getting a massage with a luxurious spa, but did you know that massage therapy, in combination with traditional cancer treatment, has the potential to influence the body in many ways?
-Massage is much more than the 'just feels good' service.
-Massage relieves muscle tension and soreness, and actually causes the body to release its natural painkillers.
+Many people associate getting a massage with a visit to a spa, but did you know that massage therapy, in combination with traditional medical treatment, has the potential to influence the body to heal in many ways?
+Massage is much more than just a "feel good" service.
+Massage relieves muscle tension and soreness and causes the body to release its natural painkillers.
 Additionally, massage aides in the elimination of toxic substances from the body, thus reducing stress.
-Although massage does not cure disease, it can help a patient enter into a meditative state, allowing easier access for a reduction of stress, pain, anxiety and other symptoms related to illness and treatment.
+Although massage does not cure disease, it can help a patient enter into a deeply relaxed state, allowing for a reduction of stress, pain, anxiety and other symptoms related to illness and treatment.

-Therapeutic massage is one of the oldest health care practices, dating in the U.S. back to the 1850's.
-Research indicates that cancer patients who integrate massage therapy into their treatment regimen report improvements with anxiety, pain and fatigue, a reduction in swelling, improvement of lymphatic drainage, in addition to feeling more relaxed and comfortable.
-There is also evidence that massage can help boost the immune system as well as support individuals experiencing post-operative discomfort.
+The use of therapeutic massage in medicine dates back to the 1850s in the U.S. Research indicates that cancer patients who integrate massage therapy into their treatment regimen report improvements with anxiety, pain and fatigue, a reduction in swelling, improvement of lymphatic drainage, in addition to feeling more relaxed and comfortable.
+There is also evidence that massage can help boost the cancer patient's immune system as well as support individuals experiencing post-operative discomfort.

 Lymphedema Treatment is a combination of education and hands-on treatment that helps patients learn to successfully manage lymphedema in their lives.
 Lymphedema is a condition that can happen to cancer patients when lymph fluid builds up in the body, resulting in swelling and other possible symptoms.
 A person's risk for developing lymphedema depends, in part, on the type of procedure or surgery that was done, whether or not lymph nodes were removed, and how the body heals.